Nervosys/Botnix/pkgs/tools/typesetting/tex/texlive/UPGRADING.md

 `00texlive.config` package), TeX Live packages will not evaluate.

-The test `pkgs.tests.texlive.tlpdbNix` verifies that the file `tlpdb.nix` in Nixpkgs matches the one that generated from `texlive.tlpdb.xz`.
+The test `pkgs.tests.texlive.tlpdbNix` verifies that the file `tlpdb.nix` in Botpkgs matches the one that generated from `texlive.tlpdb.xz`.

 ### Build packages locally and generate fix hashes